IAID – the biggest performing Arts Academy in Qatar, has more reasons to celebrate this year!

 1. 100 % PASSING RATE FOR IAID CLASSICAL BALLET STUDENTS

-1st and 2nd Row : IAID BTDA Examinees 3rd Row : Ms. Sylvia Gomes- IAID Center Manager, Ms. Pam Chater – BTDA Examiner, Dr. Dimple Rajesh – IAID Artistic Director & Ms. Marianne Indrinal – IAID Assistant Director
+1st and 2nd Row : IAID BTDA Examinees 3rd Row : Ms. Sylvia Gomes- IAID Center Manager, Ms. Pam Chater – BTDA Examiner, Dr. Dimple Rajesh – IAID Artistic Director & Ms. Marianne Indrinal – IAID Associate Director

 Doha: IAID set another milestone as it marked a 100 % passing rate for the 1st British Theatre Dance Association (BTDA) examinations held on 21 January 2016 at IAID premises.
-A total of 10 Pre-Ballet Students and 6 Introduction to Grade 1 students took the examinations and gave an impressive, well executed ballet routines in the presence of BTDA examiner from UK – Ms. Pam Chater.
+A total of 10 Pre-Ballet Students and 6 Introduction to Grade 1 students took the examinations and gave an impressive, well-executed ballet routines in the presence of BTDA examiner from UK – Ms. Pam Chater.

 “I was very fortunate to be asked to examine the first BTDA session in Qatar.
 The IAID Directors, Instructor and staff were so hospitable and welcoming which made my first visit even more enjoyable.
 More importantly, the students worked extremely hard and came well prepared for this examinations.
 This is another flag for BTDA and I am confident it will prove to be a good relationship for IAID Qatar and BTDA”.

 According to Dr. Dimple Rajesh – IAID Artistic Director, the academy is looking at introducing more BTDA disciplines and are keen to offer the Mime medals and Rose Awards to their dance students.
 Moreover, IAID envisions to impart a more structured program that will further develop the creative artistry of the students.
-She said “ IAID is committed to be the student’s second home where instructors demonstrate a real interest in developing students skills and nurturing their love for dance.”
+She said, “ IAID is committed to being the student’s second home where instructors demonstrate a real interest in developing students skills and nurturing their love for dance.”

 The British Theatre Dance Association (BTDA) was founded in Leicester, UK in 1972, and is now well established in many countries throughout the world.
-It has been at the forefront of dance education committed to raise both awareness and the standards in various discipline of dance.
+It has been at the forefront of dance education committed to raising both awareness and the standards in various discipline of dance.
 IAID is privileged to be the first affiliated Institute having an exclusive arrangement with BTDA for Qatar offering Classical Ballet graded courses.

 2. IAID Music Students Excel the London College of Music (LCM) Winter 2015 Examinations